New Hampshire State College Tuition Stays Frozen for 5th Year - NewsBreak

 Legendary Cartoon Created in Dover, New Hampshire, Set to Mark Major Milestone

-Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions, or personal experiences.
 Dover, New Hampshire was recently the victim of yet another of New Hampshire’s strange, unsolved mysteries.
-It appears someone stole a bunch of "green turtle...
+It appears someone stole a bunch of "green turtle guys” typically placed at the end of driveways, and dumped them in a pile in the middle of a field.
+What’s ironic, though,...

-Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions, or personal experiences.
-A few months ago, New Englanders began following the journey of Isaiah Glen Shields, the Utah resident who walking from the Westernmost point of the U.S. in Washington state all the way to Easternmost point in Maine.

 New Hampshire Ranks 3rd Best State to Get a Job in…but Why?